Last updated: May 21, 2019

 Anne Arundel County’s first heat-related death in 2018 was an adult male in the 45-64 age range.
 In 2017, there were two heat-related deaths.
 Both cases were over 65 years of age, and the deaths occurred in houses without air conditioning.

-“As the weather gets warmer, it is very important for county residents to take the precautions to prevent heat-related deaths and illnesses,” said Acting Health Officer Frances Phillips, R.N., M.H.A.
+“As the weather gets warmer, it is very important for county residents to take the precautions to prevent heat-related deaths and illnesses,” said Acting Health Officer Billie Penley, M.B.A.
 “It is also important to learn the signs and symptoms of heat stroke and heat exhaustion.”

 The elderly, young children, those who are overweight and those who have chronic health conditions (like heart disease or diabetes) are especially at risk of dehydration and overheating.
 This can lead to heat exhaustion or heat stroke.
 The following suggestions can help you avoid heat-related illnesses: